zyhwillmakeit/real-time-telehealth-clickstream-analytics/docs/day-05-journeys.md

 .venv/bin/python -m pytest -q
 ```

-The default run reads the Day 4 customer snapshot and simulates 700 booking
+The default run reads the customer snapshot and simulates 700 booking
 attempts, starting at 2026-09-12 00:00 UTC, one per minute.
 A fixed seed controls
 customer selection, device, specialty, provider and appointment delay.
 Only
 active, non-deleted customers created before simulation start are eligible.